marciocadev/aws-cdk/packages/@aws-cdk/pipelines/README.md

   constructor(scope: Construct, id: string, props?: StageProps) {
     super(scope, id, props);
-    this.stack1 = new Stack(this, 'stack1');
+    this.stack1 = new Stack(this, "stack1");
-    this.stack2 = new Stack(this, 'stack2');
+    this.stack2 = new Stack(this, "stack2");
   }
 }

 declare const pipeline: pipelines.CodePipeline;
-const prod = new MyStacksStage(this, 'Prod');
+const prod = new MyStacksStage(this, "Prod");

 pipeline.addStage(prod, {
-  stackSteps: [{
+  stackSteps: [
+    {
       stack: prod.stack1,
-    pre: [new pipelines.ManualApprovalStep('Pre-Stack Check')], // Executed before stack is prepared
+      pre: [new pipelines.ManualApprovalStep("Pre-Stack Check")], // Executed before stack is prepared
-    changeSet: [new pipelines.ManualApprovalStep('ChangeSet Approval')], // Executed after stack is prepared but before the stack is deployed
+      changeSet: [new pipelines.ManualApprovalStep("ChangeSet Approval")], // Executed after stack is prepared but before the stack is deployed
-    post: [new pipelines.ManualApprovalStep('Post-Deploy Check')], // Executed after stack is deployed }, {
+      post: [new pipelines.ManualApprovalStep("Post-Deploy Check")], // Executed after stack is deployed },
+    {
       stack: prod.stack2,
-    post: [new pipelines.ManualApprovalStep('Post-Deploy Check')], // Executed after stack is deployed }],
+      post: [new pipelines.ManualApprovalStep("Post-Deploy Check")], // Executed after stack is deployed },
+  ],
 });
 ```